What are the Symptoms of a Bad Brake Booster?

 3. The Brake Pedal Is A Bit Higher Than Usual

 Many folks might miss out on this, especially when they are not looking out for it.
 As long as the brake pedal responds appropriately, most people are good to go.
 However, you should be able to detect if the brake pedal is a bit stronger than normal.
-The first sign is that it will feel weird at your feet.
+The first sign is that it will feel weird in your feet.
 If you are super observant, you might discover that your pedal is a bit stronger than it used to be whenever you step on the brakes.

 If you find yourself in this situation, then your best bet is to check your brake booster.